LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/java-web-dev-exercises.rst

       To work with a remote repository in IntelliJ, you need to configure the program to access your GitHub account.
 We recommend authenticating your account using a token.
-This takes only one brief extra step, and will prevent you from having to update IntelliJ settings when you ever change your GitHub password.
+This takes only one brief extra step, and will prevent you from having to update IntelliJ settings whenever you change your GitHub password.

 #.
 From the URL dropdown options, select your fork of